 For most historic resources in the Old Town Historic District, the front wall is the most important to preserve intact.
-Alterations are rarely appropriate.
+Alterations are rarely permitted.
 Many side walls are also important to preserve where they are highly visible from the street.
 By contrast, portions of a side wall not as visible may be less sensitive to change.
-The rear wall is sometimes the least important (excepting free-standing, individual landmarks, those along improved alleys or certain civic and industrial buildings), and alterations can occur more easily without causing negative effects to the historic significance of the property.
+The rear wall is sometimes the least important (excepting free-standing landmarks, those along improved alleys or certain civic and industrial buildings), and alterations can occur more easily without causing negative effects to the historic significance of the property.

 Location A. Primary Façade: Preservation and repair of features in place is the priority.
 This is especially important at the street level and in locations where the feature is highly visible.
-Location B. A Secondary Wall, Which Is Highly Visible: A compatible replacement or alteration is preferred.
-Some flexibility in treatment may be considered.
-Location C. A Secondary Wall, Which Is Not Highly Visible: Preservation is still preferred; however, a compatible replacement or alteration may be acceptable when it is not visible to the public.
+Location B. Secondary Wall, Which Is Highly Visible: Some flexibility in treatment may be considered with a compatible replacement or alteration.
+Location C. Secondary Wall, Which Is Not Highly Visible: Preservation is still preferred; however, a compatible replacement or alteration may be acceptable when it is not visible to the public.
 More flexibility in treatment may be considered.

 Location D. Highly Visible Rear Wall: This applies to many cultural buildings of historic significance, such as civic buildings, improved alleys and other landmarks that are viewed "in the round" or border a public space such as a park.
 Preservation and repair in place is the priority.

-Location E. A Rear Wall That Is Not Highly Visible: A compatible replacement or alteration may be acceptable when it is not visible to the public.
+Location E. Rear Wall That Is Not Highly Visible: A compatible replacement or alteration may be acceptable when it is not visible to the public.
 A higher level of flexibility in treatment may be considered.